zetasq/Aiakos/README.md

 If you prefer not to use Carthage, you can integrate Aiakos into your project manually.

 ## Usage
-> Due to Swift 2.1 reflection API's poor function, you need to make properties non-optional, otherwise Aiakos could not find the unwrapped type of your optional properties.
+> Due to Swift 2.1 reflection API's poor function, you need to make properties **non-optional**, otherwise Aiakos could not find the unwrapped type of your optional properties.
 So just make your properties non-optional and give each of them an initial value.

 ### (de)Serializing from/to JSON data

 Just make your model object inherit from AiaModel, that's it :)
-> All these property types are allowed: String(NSString), NSNumber, AiaModel, [String], [NSNumber], [AiaModel], [String: String], [String: NSNumber], [String: AiaModel].If you use property of type [AiaModel] or [String: AiaModel], be sure to override **modelContainerPropertyAnnotation** in your model type.
+> All these property types are allowed: **String(NSString), NSNumber, AiaModel, [String], [NSNumber], [AiaModel], [String: String], [String: NSNumber], [String: AiaModel]**.If you use property of type [AiaModel] or [String: AiaModel], be sure to override **modelContainerPropertyAnnotation** in your model type.

 ```swift
 import Aiakos